Umut-pixel/dashboard/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+---

-For support and questions, please open an issue in the repository.
+For more detailed information, check the individual component documentation in the `/src/components` directory.